 An Epoxy Cutting Board is a fun project that is beautiful and very useful.
-Epoxy is a very durable material which allows it to hold up against a kitchen knife – but this also can make some beautiful wall art.
+Epoxy is a very durable material that allows it to hold up against a kitchen knife – but this also can make some beautiful wall art.

 Total Project Time: 24 hours

 Living next to the Great Lakes has allowed water to enchant me from a young age.
-The waves splitting against the shore making a ripple of bubbles and color under the clear sky.
+The waves split against the shore making a ripple of bubbles and color under the clear sky.
 The image is just too perfect.
 So, what better way to honor it than with an artistic interpretation?
-I have seen pictures of epoxy cutting board floating around the internet and I thought it would be a good idea to try my hand at one.
+I have seen pictures of epoxy cutting boards floating around the internet and I thought it would be a good idea to try my hand at one.

 I will admit, I needed more supplies for this project than I anticipated.
 Mainly, because I messed up the process.
 And more supplies are needed if you want to use the finished products are a cutting board and not as an art installation.
 For this project, the following will be needed:

 - Wooden Cutting Board

 - Epoxy Mix (this should be for surface pours, not for deep pours)

 - Resin dye (Dark Blue, Blue, Teal, White)

 - Wood Conditioning Oil